suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

----
-lab:
-    title: 'Use Question Answering with Language Studio'
----

 # Use Question Answering model with Language Studio

 In this exercise you will use Language Studio to create and train a knowledge base of question and answers that will be used by a customer services bot.
 Content for the knowledge base will come from an existing FAQ page from the web site of Margie’s Travel, a fictitious travel agency.
 You will then use Language Studio to see how it would work when used by customers.